What is Grass Roots Lobbying?

 Where and how to register

 All sponsors must register with the Ethics Commission.
-Grass roots registration forms may be downloaded by clicking here.
+Grass roots registration form may be downloaded by clicking here.
 Grass roots lobbyist registration and legislative lobbyist registration require separate reporting and registration forms.
 There are no fees associated with grass roots lobbying.

 The sponsor of a grass roots lobbying campaign is required to file reports with the Ethics Commission on January 15, May 15, and September 15 of each year.
 Click here to download the form.